jenkinsci/indusface-was-plugin/README.md

 ## Quick Start

 ### 1. Install the Plugin
-Download and install the plugin from the Jenkins Update Center.
+Download and install the Indusface-WAS-Plugin plugin from the Jenkins Update Center.

 ### 2. Configure the Jenkins Job
 Enable the plugin in your Jenkins job's **Post-build Actions**.
 You can either create a new job or modify an existing one.